medcharaf111/sysrequirements/README.md

 ## Usage
 - Run the generated executable after building.
 - The application may generate or use `dxdiag_output.txt` for diagnostics.
+- Game requirements are fetched from RAWG and SteamAPI for comparison.

 ## License
 Specify your license here.